 Semiconductor Mfg Steps

 Semiconductor devices are built layer by layer through hundreds of precise steps.
+Each “layer” refers to a distinct patterned structure added through deposition, etch, and lithography steps.
+Some layers are metal interconnects; others are transistors, vias, dielectrics, or implants.
 Some steps are performed once at the beginning of wafer production, while others are repeated dozens or even hundreds of times during front-end wafer fabrication for each layer of the chip.
-This master flow outlines the order of operations and highlights which processes are iterative.

 Step-by-Step Flow